 Any type of tobacco—cigarettes or chewing tobacco—puts you on a collision course with cancer.
 And even if you’re not a smoker, but are exposed to secondhand smoke, it may increase your risk of lung cancer.

 Many studies have been conducted looking at the association between diet and cancer.
 The experts agree that the food we eat can affect our risk of cancer; making people with less healthy diets more likely to develop cancer.
 In fact, dietary factors have been thought to account for about 30% of cancers in Western countries making diet second only to tobacco as a preventable cause of cancer.

 Keep in mind that every living cell in your body is made from what you eat and drink.
 Food is not just calories, it is information; it talks to your DNA and tells it what to do.
 A diet rich in an assortment of fruits, vegetables, lean meats, healthy fats, and pure water is one way to give your body the fuel it needs to keep you strong for years to come.

 Your lifestyle choices can lower your risk of cancer more than you realize.

 Start to feel better beginning today and for years to come.
 Make the commitment to your health and encourage your family to do the same by incorporating these six things you must do right now to help you remain cancer free.

-I am a wellness coach and master yoga instructor.
+I am an E-RYT 200 master yoga instructor, a member of Yoga Alliance, and a yoga4cancer trained and certified teacher.
 If you would like to learn more about living a healthy lifestyle and need daily inspiration follow me on Facebook at Fit You Wellness Solutions.

 If you're searching for clear solutions and manageable strategies that will lead you to a more energetic and fulfilling lifestyle, look no further.